ArdaTarim/KerasConcreteStrenght/README.md

 ## Second Project

-    with *normalized data*, evaluating with 50 iterations and training with *50 epochs* average MSE is 52.0 and has std 52.37
+    with normalized data, evaluating with 50 iterations and training with 50 epochs average MSE is 52.0 and has std 52.37

 ## Third Project

-    with *normalized data*, evaluating with 50 iterations and training with *100 epochs* average MSE is 41.73 and has std 17.3
+    with normalized data, evaluating with 50 iterations and training with 100 epochs average MSE is 41.73 and has std 17.3

 ## Fourth Project

-    with *normalized data, 3 hidden layers* evaluating with 50 iterations and training with 50 epochs average MSE is 34.24 and has std 12.24
+    with normalized data, 3 hidden layers evaluating with 50 iterations and training with 50 epochs average MSE is 34.24 and has std 12.24